 Figure out the type of mortgage you want

 Although the 30 years fixed mortgage is the most common, there are other types that may be appropriate.
 You may decide to obtain a 15 year fixed mortgage.
 The interest rate is usually lower, and you will pay off your loan quicker, saving money in interest costs.
-However, the payment is usually higher.
+However, the payment is generally higher.
 There is also various adjustable rate mortgage (ARM) options.
 Typically, the interest rate on loan is fixed for a period, which is followed by a floating rate that is tied to another rate, such as LIBOR or the federal fund’s rate.
 A fixed rate allows you to know your monthly payments with certainty.
 Conversely, an adjustable rate will fluctuate, depending on the interest rate.
 There are several factors to consider in making your decision, including your risk tolerance, how long you plan on living in your residence (the shorter time frame means an adjustable rate might be the right choice), and your view on the economy and interest rates.

 The Federal Home Loan Mortgage Corporation (FHLMC), which is commonly referred to as Freddie Mac provide average rates on a variety of mortgage products.
 This is a good starting point, giving you a sense of the general level and direction of rates, but this is the national average.
 You will need to hone your search to New York City.
 Keep in mind that you will have to obtain a jumbo mortgage for a loan larger than $625,500.
 These have higher interest rates, and the bank might require a larger down payment than for a conforming loan.